clux/probes.hugo/content/post/2019-06-02-generic-kube-client.md

 let podlist = pods.list(&ListParams::default())?;
 ```

-Here the `podlist` var is an `ObjectList` of `Object<PodSpec, PodStatus>`; leveraging `k8s-openapi` for [PodSpec](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html) and [PodStatus](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodStatus.html) as the source for these large types.
+Here the `podlist` var is an `ObjectList` of `Object<PodSpec, PodStatus>`, leveraging `k8s-openapi` for [PodSpec](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html) and [PodStatus](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodStatus.html) as the source for these large types.

-You [can define these structs yourself](https://github.com/clux/kube-rs#raw-api) if you only need parts of the spec.
-But let's talk about [CRDs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/), because you are required to define everything about them anyway:
+Now, you [can define these structs yourself](https://github.com/clux/kube-rs#raw-api) if you only need parts of the spec.
+But let's do that for [CRDs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/), because you are required to define everything about them anyway:

 ```rust
 #[derive(Deserialize, Serialize, Clone)]